 Smoking and vaping are not permitted inside the Futuricon venue, hotels, hostels, or restaurants.
 Smoking and vaping is permitted on open terraces, as well as in most cafés and bars (except those that serve food).

-You can hang out with fellow smokers in front of the main entrance of the convention venue.
+Feel free to hang out with other fellow smokers in front of the main entrance of the convention venue.

 Autumn is fickle: sometimes it’s warm and people still go to the beach, and at other times it’s rainy and windy.
 Please consult the weather forecast before packing!
 We recommend a layered approach to clothing – short sleeves with a light jacket, hoodie, or a cardigan for the evening.
 Bring a small umbrella just in case.